fnfontana/listapps/README.md

 This script creates the listapps function, that can be used to list all installed programs on the computer.

-Currently it can get the list from the registry, scoop, winget, chocolatey, pip, pipx, npm, yarn and cargo.
+Currently, it can get the list from the registry, scoop, winget, chocolatey, pip, pipx, npm, yarn and cargo.

 ## Simple To Install

-It works as wrapper for other commands, so it is not necessary to install it.
+It works as a wrapper for other commands, so it is not necessary to install it.

 Just copy the file into your PowerShell profile folder and add the following line to your profile: